WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/t.md

 ## toggle

 As a verb, it is OK to use *toggle* in developer documentation and for a technical audience.
-Avoid using in user documentation; instead use *turn on or turn off, switch between, enable*, or suitable terminology depending on the context.
+Avoid using in user documentation and for a general audience; instead use *turn on or turn off, switch between, enable*, or relevant terminology depending on the context.

 OK to use as a noun or an adjective, as in *toggle button* or *toggle switch*.
 A *toggle button* is a UI element that switches back and forth between on and off options or states.